 - Increased blood flow to muscles

 - Development, growth, and repair of tissues and bones

 Temperature-Related Hacks for Getting More Deep SleepNow that you know the benefits of deep sleep, let’s discuss some ways to ensure you’re getting enough of it.
 Since that temperature drop is such a crucial aspect of the deep sleep stage, finding ways to activate that “sleep switch” can help increase your levels of deep sleep.

-Obviously, using products like our chiliPad or OOLER sleep systems can help you kickstart that temperature drop once you’re already under the covers.
+Obviously, using products like our chiliPad, OOLER sleep systems or chiliBLANKET can help you kickstart that temperature drop once you’re already under the covers.
 Causing a significant change in your body temperature—even if it’s only .1 degrees—goes a long way toward ensuring you’re sleeping deeper for longer.
 The ”sleep switch” occurs four hours before the coldest valley of body temperature, when you sleep drive is at its highest.
 If you use one of our products to warm you up, ideally you’d want to drop it after about 20 minutes to prime yourself to get better deep sleep.

 If you don’t own any sleep tech, there are other ways to create the temperature drop (though they won’t be as precise).
 Before bed you can take a hot shower and then cool off, or you can even go for a walk in the evening.
 Ultimately, most homes are set at constant temperatures, so you have to take some action to create that temperature drop.
 The bottom line?
 If you’re waking up during the night it’s probably because you’re too hot.